Do you have a shared parenting agreement?

 I know it is a lot to take in, right?
-If you have ever found yourself in one, if not all of these situations at one point or another in your co-parenting journey, then you may benefit from a parenting plan or a parenting agreement.
+If you have ever found yourself in one, if not all of these situations at one point or another in your co-parenting journey, then you may benefit from a parenting plan or a shared parenting agreement.

 A parenting plan can work for you as a point of reference to help streamline the co-parenting process.

-Whether used formally or informally, a parenting plan or agreement can prove beneficial for those parents who cannot seem to agree on the specifics at it pertains to the child.
+Whether used formally or informally, a shared parenting agreement can prove beneficial for those parents who cannot seem to agree on the specifics at it pertains to the child.
 This plan/agreement serves as a blueprint for divorcing spouses with children, or parents who have a child and choose to no longer engage in a romantic relationship.

-For those couples who are considering divorce, this document is crucial in the divorce process; most judges will not move forward without a clear and concise outline of said agreement, which is when the couple may choose to seek the assistance of a trained mediator.
+For those couples who are considering divorce, this document is crucial in the divorce process.
+Most judges will not move forward without a clear and concise outline of said agreement, which is when the couple may choose to seek the assistance of a trained mediator.